zckyxew/comp0034-wk7/activities/1-dash.md

 1. Line chart (data access: .csv, plotly library: Plotly Express)
 2. Bar chart (data access: .csv, plotly library: Plotly Express)
-3. Map with markers (data access: SQLite, plotly library: Plotly Go)
+3. Scatter Mapbox, map with markers (data access: SQLite, plotly library: Plotly Go)
 4. Summary statistics presented in card format (data access: REST API)

 The examples use different ways to access the data.
 The purpose of this is to introduce different ways of accessing the data.
 For your coursework you don't need to do this, pick one method to use.

 The general approach to create and add a chart to a Dash application is: